The Cut (2014 drama film): Plot

-His executioner, who is an Ottoman subject, returned and took Nazareth, with whom later on Nazareth joined a gang composed of former defectors.
+His executioner, who was an Ottoman subject, returned and took Nazareth, and both joined a gang composed of former defectors.
 This gang is mainly formed by Ottoman Turks, based on their clear accent, yet they were willing to take Nazareth with them, which is a sign that the ordinary people did not have any problems and the Genocide was substantially based on political will and motive.
-While trying to survive with the gang, Nazareth came across to an old customer from Mardin, who told Nazareth that surviving Armenians went to Raʾs al-ʿAin, which became one of several cities Nazareth visited to trace his family.
-When he concluded that everyone in his family had died, he was devastated and unsure about what to do.
+While trying to continue his life with the gang, Nazareth came across an old customer from Mardin, who informed him that surviving Armenians went to Raʾs al-ʿAin, which became one of several cities Nazareth visited to trace his family.
+When he concluded that everyone in his family had died he was devastated and unsure about what to do.
 At that point, he met a soap maker from Aleppo, called Umair Nasreddin.
-The soap maker provided refuge to not only Nazareth but also many more Armenians, which can also be interpreted as a metaphor: bystanders to the Genocide cleansing their guilt by helping the surviving victims.
+The soap maker provided refuge to not only Nazareth but also many Armenians, which can also be interpreted as a metaphor: bystanders to the Genocide cleansing their guilt by helping the surviving victims.
 It is in Aleppo that Nazareth learned that his daughters might still be alive and set out to find them first in Lebanon, then in Cuba and finally in Ruso, North Dakota, United States.